 The goal is to create something useful and creative enough that people already within your network will want to share with their friends and family, which will build more exposure for your brand and bring in more potential customers.
 Always include a link back to your website or a call to action offering more information or encouraging a purchase.

-Up your blogging game in 2017 with 17 tips from today’s best content creators!
+Up your blogging game with 18 tips from today’s best content creators!

 Share your expertise for free and not just as a marketing stunt.
 Teach or host classes of interest to your customers in your store or broadcast and archive them online.
 Or make a how-to video to share on your website and tease with your social media accounts.
 Encourage your customers and followers to share their ideas and suggest future topics.